 If you fall into any of the following categories, Chris recommends consulting an expert: you're married, you have a child (or children), you own property, you itemize your deductions, you donate to charity or you have multiple sources of income.

 One more thing to consider: Chris says, "The average refund for a do-it-yourself-er was around $1,600.
 The people who used a professional?
 Essentially closer to $2,800, according to a survey.
 So you can see — there's a big, big difference here."

 We pay taxes but the government holds on to our money all year, and guess what they earn: interest.
 But now, come tax refund time, guess what they give us back?
 Just the amount that we overpaid.
 They don't give you the interest back.

-If you’ve gotten a big refund in past years, Chris recommends to make an adjustment to your W-4 (the form you filled out when you started at your job) to withhold less from your paycheck, so that you’re not overpaying throughout the year.
+If you've gotten a big refund in past years, Chris recommends making an adjustment to your W-4 (the form you filled out when you started at your job) to withhold less from your paycheck, so that you're not overpaying throughout the year.
 You want to basically come out even come tax time (i.e. owe nothing and be refunded nothing).

 How You Should Spend Your Refund

 "The one thing to remember is that your refund is not a bonus!
 What I mean is, it didn't come from the fairy, it came from your hard work.
 You just paid too much," Chris cautions.